Entry requirements

 8 – Promoting public health (coursework)

-In Year 2 you will take one further exam and externally assessed research project.
+In Year 2 you will take one further exam and an external research assessment .
 You will also complete 5 other coursework based units.

 Skills